-- During initiation, the large and small ribosomal subunits assemble near the start codon within the mRNA that is to be translated and with an initiator tRNA that has an anticodon specific for the start codon.
+During initiation, the large and small ribosomal subunits assemble near the mRNA start codon with an initiator tRNA molecule that has an anticodon sequence specific for the start codon sequence.
 Once all translation components have assembled correctly, the initiator tRNA is located at the P site (see below) within the ribosome.

-- During elongation, the ribosome translocates (moves) along the mRNA in the 5’ to 3’ direction, reading triplet codons within the mRNA, converting the codon nucleic acid sequences into an amino acid chain.
+During elongation, the ribosome translocates (moves) along the mRNA in the 5’ to 3’ direction, reading triplet codons within the mRNA, converting the codon sequences into a chain of amino acids.
 During elongation, three tRNA binding sites within the ribosome are used.
 These tRNA binding sites are the:

-- Peptidyl site (P site).
-The polypeptide chain attached to the tRNA molecule is found in the P site of the ribosome.
-The polypeptide is transferred from the P site to the A site when the peptide bond forms (see below).
+Peptidyl site (P site).
+During a translation elongation cycle (see below),the polypeptide chain attached to the tRNA molecule in the P site is transferred to the tRNA in the A site as a peptide bonds is formed.

-- Exit site (E site).
-The E site is the exit site for uncharged tRNA molecules.
+Exit site (E site).
+The E site allows uncharged tRNA molecules to exit the ribosome.

-- What are the functions of the A site, the P site, and the E site?
+What are the functions of the A, P, and E sites?